 “The training has been so nice, so interesting, the facilitators were very lively, everything was so participatory, and the myths have been disqualified and facts have gotten to the mind”

-“What has challenged me more is, girls especially have been intimidated, whereby they are exposed, they conceive without knowledge, they conceive because they are not taught.”
+“Girls especially have been intimidated, they are vulnerable, they conceive without knowledge, they conceive because they are not taught.”

 An essential part of the program is challenging those harmful normal beliefs and practices that often restrict girls and women participating within society.